Tonyn (1779 ship): Hyacinth

 Hyacinth was registered at Liverpool in 1772.

-1st enslaving voyage (1772–1773): Captain James Salcraig sailed from Liverpool on 10 April 1772, bound for Bassa.
+1st voyage transporting enslaved people (1772–1773): Captain James Salcraig sailed from Liverpool on 10 April 1772, bound for Bassa.
 Hyacinth arrived in Jamaica in early 1793.
 She had left Liverpool with 40 crew members and she had 12 when she arrived in Jamaica.
 She sailed from Jamaica on 25 July and arrived back at Liverpool on 20 September.

-2nd enslaving voyage (1774–1775): Captain Salcraig sailed from Liverpool on 3 January 1774.
-On 25 July she was among the slavers "all well" at Bassa.
+2nd voyage transporting enslaved people (1774–1775): Captain Salcraig sailed from Liverpool on 3 January 1774.
+On 25 July she was among the slaver ships "all well" at Bassa.
 Hyacinth arrived at St Johns, Antigua, on 4 March 1775 with 285 captives.
 She sailed on 11 April and arrived back at Liverpool on 26 May.

 Hyacinth first appeared in online volumes of Lloyd's Register (LR) in the 1776 issue.

 Tonyn

 Tonyn first appeared in LR in 1779.

+Captain John Robinson Wade acquired a letter of marque on 20 July 1779.
 In May 1780, Tonyn, Wade, master, captured a prize worth £1,300.

 Governor Tonyn (Tonyn) arrived at St Augustine on 26 October 1780 after a voyage of eight weeks from Liverpool.
+She initially anchored offshore and vessels came out of St Augustine to take off her cargo.
+Then on 4 December she was able to cross the bar and come up to the town.
+There she fired salutes and later hosted a dinner for Governor Tonyn and numerous other local gentlemen and officers of the garrison.

-She sailed for Liverpool on 5 January 1781; she was very leaky and it was expected that she might stop at Charleston if necessary.
+Tonyn sailed for Liverpool on 5 January 1781; she was very leaky and it was expected that she might stop at Charleston if necessary.

 Fate

 The sloop USS Saratoga captured Tonyn on 9 January 1781.
 Saratoga took Tonyn into Cap-Français.

-The capture, after a fierce battle, took place off the coast of then England's loyal province of East Florida.
-Tonyn had recently sailed from St. Augustine laden with turpentine, indigo, hides, and deerskins intended for Liverpool England.
+The capture, after a fierce battle, took place off the coast of East Florida.
+Tonyn had recently sailed from St. Augustine laden with turpentine, indigo, hides, and deerskins intended for Liverpool.
 Captain Young, of Saratoga, spent a day repairing Tonyn and Saratoga's rigging, then the two ships got underway on the morning of 11 January for Hispaniola.
 On 27 January, Saratoga and Tonyn reached Cap-Français, where Captain Young turned Tonyn over to the French Admiralty court.